By: Jordin Landen

 Traditional education settings don’t work for everyone, but thanks to new technologies and internet accessibility, online learning is quickly becoming the preferred choice for many teens and adults.
 Online education is changing quickly, with the creation of flexible learning technologies in the corporate and education sectors the global online education market is projected to reach $350 billion by 2025.
-Smartphones, VR and AR systems, and 5G are some of the technological factors that will play an important role in the future of online learning.
+Smartphones, VR and AR systems, and 5G are some technological factors that will play an important role in the future of online learning.
 Many educators are excited about the role technology will play in the future of online education stating that it will be a way to build an immersive learning environment and that it will be the key to personalized education.
-Beyond online school, the future of online learning will play a huge role in the business world.
+Beyond online high school or online certificate programs, the future of online learning will play a huge role in the business world.
 Learn more about how online education is changing and the important roles it will play.

 Click on the image to view full size

 The future of learning is going to rely on mobile.
 Mobile learning offers the freedom for students to consume content when and where they’d like.
 It also helps instructors easily monitor learners' performance and respond to questions quickly.
 5G will facilitate seamless training and learning in a digital environment for employees and students.
 Currently, almost 70% of organizations offer mobile learning and 56% of online learners use a smartphone or tablet to complete at least some of their online course-related activities.

 Augmented reality, virtual reality, and 360-degree video will help keep students engaged in their education and eliminate distractions.
 89% of educators are interested in AR, VR, and 360-degree video to help them build a more immersive learning environment for their students.
 98% of educators believe that interactive video will be key to personalized learning in the near future.